 The discussion that began, about the need for something permanent on both sides of the river, was timely in that by this time the Nelson Catchment Board was established.
-Building the bank began in 1957, beginning an era of more defined ownership and ending the motorcycle scrambles that had taken place in the area.
+Building the bank started in 1957, beginning an era of more defined ownership and ending the motorcycle scrambles that had taken place in the area.
 By 1962 most of the bank had been constructed.
 It was tapered off as it met Pearl Creek in the belief that during a flood the river needed the option of spreading into its own basin.

 Another enormous flood occurred in 1962, with water completely submerging the Challies, O’Connor and Barnes properties.
-Subsequently the bank was extended, the causeway built across Pearl Creek in 1970 and floodgates installed to prevent the flooding of low-lying, upstream pasture.
+Subsequently the bank was extended, the causeway was built across Pearl Creek in 1970 and floodgates were installed to prevent the flooding of low-lying, upstream pasture.

 The existing stopbanks have never been breached.